ryardley/ts-bus/README.md

 * An `eventCreator` function returned from `createEventDefinition<PayloadType>()("myEvent")`
 * A `predicate` function that will only subscribe to events that match the predicate.
 Note the predicate function matches the entire `event` object not just the payload.
 Eg. `{type:'foo', payload:'foo'}`

-The unsubscribe method will unsubscribe the specific event from the bus.
+The returned `unsubscribe()` method will unsubscribe the specific event from the bus.

 ### Publishing events